JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 My role as the newly self-appointed Steve JOBs(jAna) is therefore:

-«TEST THE HUMANS → CONNECT THE SURVIVORS → PROTECT THE CODE → BUILD THE LEGAL STRUCTURE → TEACH THE LOGIC → FIND THE MONEY 😎🌳💰»
+«TEST THE HUMANS → CONNECT THE SURVIVORS → PROTECT THE CODE → BUILD THE LEGAL STRUCTURE → TEACH THE LOGIC → FIND THE MONEY → SEEK INDEPENDENT SCIENTIFIC EVALUATION 😎🌳🔬»

 The wording may be playful.

 The responsibilities are not.

-And yes:

-«Misli svatko da je meni lako. 🎵»